-- (i) Sharon Kemp commenced her employment as the Chief Executive on 18 January 2016. - (ii) The Assistant Chief Executive commenced their employment on 1 March 2016. - (iii) The previous post holder of Strategic Director of Children and Young People's Services left the authority on the 13th May 2018, with the post being covered via an interim arrangement until a full recruitment process could be completed.
-In order to ensure a successful transition period there was overlap between the former post holder, and new post holder with the interim arrangement.
-The new post holder was appointed with effect from 24th September 2018. - (iv) The previous post holder of Strategic Director of Regeneration and Environment left the authority on the 17th November 2018, with the post being covered on an interim arrangement until a full recruitment process could be completed.
-The new post holder was appointed with effect from 28th February 2019. - (v) The Strategic Director of Adult Care and Housing commenced their employment on 8 August 2016. - (vi) The Strategic Director of Finance and Customer Services commenced their employment on the 1 April 2016.
+- (i) Sharon Kemp commenced her employment as the Chief Executive on 18 January 2016. - (ii) The Assistant Chief Executive commenced their employment on 1 March 2016. - (iii) The previous post holder of Strategic Director of Children and Young People's Services officially left the authority on 29 February 2020, from 11 November 2019, the post has been covered via an interim arrangement whilst a full recruitment process is undertaken. - (iv) The Strategic Director of Regeneration and Environment commenced their employment on 28 February 2019. - (v) The Strategic Director of Adult Care and Housing commenced their employment on 8 August 2016. - (vi) The Strategic Director of Finance and Customer Services commenced their employment on the 1 April 2016.